 - California is helping low income women train for construction jobs - read the CNN Money article.

 - Check out this article on High Performance Building Operators at AutomatedBuildings.com.

 - The Lighting Controls Association (LCA) has partnered with the California Community Colleges to provide LCA's Education Express online training programs - read the announcement.

 - Over 1.9 million jobs in America are focused on Energy Efficiency, with 13% job growth.
 California is the biggest market for Energy Efficiency Workers, at over 320,000 jobs.
 Read E2.ORG's study.

 - Read the CEC's study exploring barriers to and opportunities for expanding low-income customers’ access to energy efficiency, weatherization, and renewable energy investments.

-- NPR reports that San Francisco has begun requiring rooftop solar on new commercial buildings beginning January, 2017.
+- NPR reports that San Francisco began requiring rooftop solar on new commercial buildings beginning January, 2017.